LogoLogo

 3. Now you need to replace the AppServiceAzureUrl with the correct URL from your Unified Contacts App Service.
 Therefore

-1. Navigate to the Unified Contacts App Service "Overview" blade.
+1. Navigate to the Unified Contacts App Service Overview blade.

 2. Copy the URL from your browser and replace the AppServiceAzureUrl argument value in the text editor with this URL.